LoyaltyNZ/hoodoo-sample/step-4-db/README.md

 postgres=#
 ```

-.. or if you prefer try a graphical client liek [postico](https://eggerapps.at/postico/)
+.. or if you prefer try a graphical client, for example [postico](https://eggerapps.at/postico/)

 -